 2. Virabhadrasana I (Warrior I)

 The warrior pose concentrates on the trunk, building strength in your core muscles.
-This one is an ideal pose of yoga for flexibility in your hips.
+This one is an ideal yoga pose to increase flexibility in your hips.
 It is also great for stretching your shoulders, arms, and legs.

 - Stand straight in the tadasana.